Tariff fight adds to China's economic challenges

 China faces bigger economic challenges than its trade war with the U.S.

-Even before tit-for-tat tariffs, growth in the world's No. 2 economy was already forecast to cool from 6.8 percent last year to a still-robust 6.5 percent this year.
+Even before the two sides started imposing tit-for-tat tariffs, growth in the world's No. 2 economy was already forecast to cool from 6.8 percent last year to a still-robust 6.5 percent this year.

 Communist leaders who are trying to engineer slower, more self-sustaining growth clamped down last year on a bank lending boom that encouraged businesses and families to borrow and spend beyond their means.
-But it is a tricky balance to strike and communist leaders worry the economy is weakening too much.
+That's a tricky balance to strike, and some worry the economy is weakening too much.

-Growth in retail sales, a bigger part of the Chinese economy than exports, was weaker than expect in July and close to a 14-year low.
-Factory output and other sectors also decelerated.
-Beijing responded by easing lending and boosting government spending.
+Growth in retail sales, a bigger part of the Chinese economy than exports, was weaker than expected in July and close to a 14-year low.
+Factory output and other sectors also slowed.
+Beijing responded by easing controls on lending and boosting government spending.

 Trump's advisers say the slowdown gives Washington leverage in the trade battle.